ekko-realtime/cli/README.md

 ## `ekko init`

-Initialize a new ekko project or join an existing one
+Initialize ekko resources in your current working directory.
+To join an existing ekko infrastructure, enter 'n'.
+To deploy a new ekko infratructure enter 'y'.

 ```
 USAGE